nlm-irp-jianglab/Evolink/docs/index.md

 Phylogenetic information is accepted as a good resource to control for population structure in microbial genotype-phenotype association analyses and avoid spurious findings.
 That's why Evolink was developed based on the use of phylogeny.

-Tested on a self-made flagella dataset with a large tree (with 1,948 leaves) and a gene family presence/absence matrix (containing 149,316 gene families), Evolink could give results in less than 5 minutes, demonstrating its capability of mining genes correlated to a phenotype on large-scale datasets.
+Tested on a flagella dataset with a large tree (with 1,948 leaves) and a gene family presence/absence matrix (containing 149,316 gene families), Evolink could give results in less than 5 minutes, demonstrating its capability of mining genes correlated to a phenotype on large-scale datasets.

 ## Requirement
 ---